shuami-dev/nuxt-error-status/README.md

 "errStatus": {
   "missingParameters": "An internal error occurred.
 Missing parameters.", "unexpectedError": "An unexpected error occurred.
-Please contact helpdesk.", "connectionRefused": "Unable to connect to the server.
-Please try again later.", "connectionTimedOut": "Failed to process request in time.
-Please try again later.", "requestErr": "No response received from server.
-Please try again later.", "noResponse": "No response received from the server.", "connAbort": "Request time out.
-Please try again later.", "notFound": "Network error.
-Server not found.", "defaultStatusError": "An error occurred while fetching data.", "400": "Bad Request: The server could not understand the request due to invalid syntax.", "401": "Unauthorized: Authentication is required and has failed or not been provided.", "403": "You are not authorized to access this application.",
+Please contact helpdesk.", "400": "Bad Request: The server could not understand the request due to invalid syntax.", "401": "Unauthorized: Authentication is required and has failed or not been provided.", "403": "You are not authorized to access this application.",